Laravel-Backpack/docs/3.6/crud-fields.md

             'minimum_input_length' => 2, // minimum characters to type before querying results
             // 'dependencies'         => [‘category’], // when a dependency changes, this select2 is reset to null
-            // ‘method'                    => ‘GET’, // optional - HTTP method to use for the AJAX call (GET, POST) ]
+            // ‘method'                    => ‘GET’, // optional - HTTP method to use for the AJAX call (GET, POST)
+	    // 'include_all_form_fields'  => false, // optional - only send the current field through AJAX (for a smaller payload if you're not using multiple chained select2s)
+ ]
 ```